fivetanley/warn.js/README.md

     -m, --maxerr <number>  Set the number of maximum errors for JSHint to report before quitting.
     -i, --indent           Specify indentation
 ```
+### Reading / Writing configuration files

 You can `load` in a previous config (but only if it's `JSON` format) using the `--load -l` flag.  `Warn` will use those values before enabling/disabling settings.

+If there is a `.jshintrc` file in the current working directory, `Warn` will load it automatically.

+Use the `--output -o` option to tell Warn.js where to write the configuration file.
+If `-o` is not passed to `Warn`, then the configuration will be written to `.jshintrc` in the current working directory.

+### Configuring JSHint options

 Most of the values `JSHint` reads in are `Boolean` values ( `true`/`false` ), so use `--enable -e` or `--disable -d` accordingly: